[L. reflexus, bending back]

 The ipsilateral extension and contralateral flexion of the supine infant's extremities when the head is turned to one side.
 This normal newborn reflex may not be evident immediately after birth; however, once it appears, it persists until about the third postnatal month.

-SYN: fencing reflex
+SYN: SEE: fencing reflex

 tonic vibration reflex

 ABBR: TVR A polysynaptic reflex believed to depend on spinal and supraspinal pathways.